splunk/public-o11y-docs/gdi/opentelemetry/components/logging-exporter.rst

 Sample configurations
 ----------------------

 The following example shows a logging exporter with detailed verbosity, which is equivalent to a ``debug`` log level.
-Initial sampling is two messages logged each second, logging every 500 messages after the initial sample.
+Initial sampling is five messages logged each second, logging every 200 messages after the initial sample.

 .. code:: yaml